tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 underlies the benefits of varied training.
 It’s also referenced as a key influence in the development of the “Schema Theory of Motor Learning” Schmidt (1975), which in turn influenced decades of research on the potential benefits of varied training in motor skill learning.
-However a number of the core assumptions utilized by Posner & Keele (1968) were later called into question both empirically and with competing theoretical accounts (Hintzman, 1984, 1986; Knapp & Anderson, 1984;
+However, a number of the core assumptions utilized by Posner & Keele (1968) were later called into question both empirically and with competing theoretical accounts (Hintzman, 1984, 1986; Knapp & Anderson, 1984;
 McClelland & Rumelhart, 1985; Nosofsky & Kruschke, 1992; Palmeri &